 Next, consider uses for the internet, and the type of renter the property attracts.
 Video conferencing and remote working uses will probably require a more modest broadband speed, whereas endless entertainment uses will demand faster speeds.

-While some broadband is better than none, a faster provision will help you to avoid complaints for taking the cheaper, slower option.
+While some broadband is better than none, a faster provision will help you to avoid complaints about taking the cheaper, slower option.

 How can I reduce the cost of my broadband contract?